iPixelGalaxy/VRChatPlexStatus/README.md

 ## What Does This Do?

-When you play something on Plex (a movie, TV show, or music), this app automatically updates your VRChat status to show what you're playing.
+When you play something on Plex (a Movie, TV Show, or Music), this app automatically updates your VRChat status to show what you're playing.
 When you stop playing, it restores your original status.

 **Example statuses:**
-- `Inception` (movie)
+- `KPop Demon Hunters` (Movie)
-- `Breaking Bad S1E5` (TV show)
+- `Breaking Bad S1E5` (TV Show)
-- `Bohemian Rhapsody Queen | A Night at the Opera` (music)
+- `GOOD ENEMY | PVRIS` (Music)

 ---